Program Director: 914.949.6227 Ext. 128 or 144

 The pioneering initiative began with the observation that hundreds of young children are brought to our courthouses every day because their caregivers have nowhere else to leave them.
 In courtrooms, children may be exposed to disturbing proceedings.
 They are invariably a distraction from judicial business.
 If kept outside the courtrooms, young children may have to endure hours of boredom and discomfort in areas where even their safety may be jeopardized.

 Many of the children brought to court with their caregivers are five years or younger, and are not receiving vital services (including early childhood health, educational, and nutritional benefits) to which they are entitled.
 Children’s Center staff provide the link to needed services and offer the support that may help break the cycle of repeated returns to court.

-Who can use the Centers?
+Who can use the Center?

 Parents/caregivers without alternative child care who are on court business with Family, Civil, Criminal, Supreme, Surrogate, and City Courts.

-How are the Centers advertised?
+How is the Center advertised?

 - Signs throughout the building